-A Matrix Grid is a multiple matrix configuration which increases the total number of ports accessible beyond those in a single Orion XC.
-It is also useful when important connections need to be redundantly connected to several different matrix units.
+A Matrix Grid is a multiple matrix configuration which increases the total number of ports accessible beyond those in a single Orion X. It is also useful when important equipment must be redundantly connected to several different matrix units.
 A Matrix Grid consists of a master matrix and at least one slave matrix.
 Up to 16 matrices can be interconnected in a matrix grid installation.